Swishnu/Swishnu/README.md

 **🎯 Currently seeking:** Data Science internships and graduate opportunities where I can apply machine learning to meaningful problems.

-## 🌟 What I'm Working On
-- 🤖 Building machine learning models for healthcare and biological data analysis
-- 📊 Developing end-to-end data science projects from data collection to deployment
-- 🧠 Exploring deep learning applications in medical imaging and physiological signals
-- 📈 Creating predictive models that bridge data science and life sciences
-- 🔍 Applying statistical learning techniques to real-world datasets

 ## 🛠️ Technical Skills

 ### Programming Languages